Sploder12/translatOCR/README.md

 - [X] Find text from either image or camera (buggy)
 - [X] Translating (needs to fix the language selector)
 - [ ] Make better looking UI

+## How to install tesserocr:
+tesserocr never got updated past python 3.7 in the official python repository, so we need to use Anaconda/Conda to intstall the latest version of tesserocr.
+Once you have succesfully installed Anaconda/Conda run this to install tesserocr:

+ `conda install -c conda-forge tesserocr`

 ## Dependencies:
 * Python 3